 When you post charges in PCC, a series of custom configurations decide how different procedures will pend to the payer, which procedures will be linked to the copay, and whether or not charges are capitated (written off at time of service).

 Many of these options are controlled with a Special Information File, also called an

 PCC Support Will Do This For You: The options and tools described in this help article are for the hands-on biller who wishes to take direct control of these billing functions on their system.
-PCC Support sets up a default I-bar file for your insurance plans for you, and in most situations you will not need to make changes.
+PCC Support sets up I-bar files for your insurance plans for you, and in most situations you will not need to make changes.
 Additionally, your Client Advocate is always ready to help you adjust your configuration.
 Give us a call!

 - 1 Introduction: What Can I Do With an I-Bar File?

 - 2 Quickstart: Run ibar and Work With I-Bar Files

 - 3 Make Procedures Pend or Not Pend the Insurance Payer

 - 4 Make Procedures Appear or Not Appear on Claims